As of April 15, 2015, CO Detectors (Carbon Monoxide Alarms) are required in all homes. This resulted from updates to the Ontario Fire Code.

-Carbon monoxide alarms will now be required near all sleeping areas in residential homes and in the service rooms, and adjacent sleeping areas in multi-residential units.
+Carbon monoxide alarms will now be required near all sleeping areas in residential homes.
+They are also compulsory in the service rooms, and adjacent sleeping areas in multi-residential units.
 Carbon monoxide alarms can be hardwired, battery-operated or plugged into the wall.

-- Testing and maintenance requirements that apply to smoke alarms now apply to CO (Carbon Monoxide) alarms
+- -Testing and maintenance requirements for smoke alarms now apply to CO (Carbon Monoxide) alarms

-- CO alarms are mandatory in single dwelling homes that have an attached storage garage and/or a fuel burning appliance.
+- -CO alarms are mandatory in single dwelling homes with an attached storage garage and/or a fuel burning appliance.

-- CO alarms will be required only near sleeping areas of these occupancies and not throughout the entire home.
+- -CO alarms will be required only near sleeping areas and not throughout the entire home.

 Hundreds of Canadians are hospitalized every year from carbon monoxide poisoning, many of whom are permanently disabled.
 Everyone is at Risk, 88% of all homes have something that poses a carbon monoxide threat.

-Carbon Monoxide is a colourless, odourless, tasteless, toxic gas that enters the body through the lungs during the normal breathing process.
+Carbon Monoxide is a colourless, odourless, tasteless, toxic gas that enters the body through the lungs while breathing.
 It replaces oxygen in the blood and prevents the flow of oxygen to the heart, brain and other vital organs.

 Fire crews will now be going door to door enforcing the law that makes carbon monoxide detectors mandatory in most Ontario homes.
 The fine for not having a carbon monoxide detector installed in your home is $360.